tfeldmann/organize/README.rst

 - Move into Trash
 - Print something to the console

-The data from file selection is available in the actions via placeholder variables.

 If you miss a feature please file an issue.
 Pull requests welcome!